ben854719/ben854719/README.md

 ## Follow me or not:

-If you decide follow me then I follow me.
+If you decide follow me then I follow  you.
 You unfollow me then don't connect with me.
 I will block you moving forward.

 ## Let's Connect!